How to get the most out of your singing lessons.

 If you’re reading this I am guessing that you’re either a) considering working with a vocal coach.
 Or b) wondering how to breathe new life into your work with your current singing teacher.
 Good for you!

-Getting the most out of your vocal coach is not something to leave to chance.
+Getting the most out of your singing lessons is not something to leave to chance.
 Here are 5 things you can do to ensure that you really take hold of this opportunity for growth.

 Working with a vocal coach can be an extremely liberating experience, full of surprises, personal growth, and challenging moments.
 The benefits can span way beyond your enjoyment of singing.
 Many of my clients report improvements in their health (I once got credited with a pregnancy) as well as being the vehicle that helped them make positive changes to their lives (check out my testimonials page to hear more examples.)
 Your coach will guide you every step of the way, but the above tips will empower you to get the absolute most value out of your time working with a vocal coach.